 And of course, the biggest of them all:

 Isn’t it slightly incredible?
 At least The Heartbreakers had an identity separate from Tom Petty.
 Plus, they got to wear jeans.
-“The Dave Matthews Band” implies a group of individuals with a leader, at least.
+“The Dave Matthews Band” implies, at least, that individuals exist outside of the leader.
 But grown ass men dressing as other grown ass men, who dress like a girl, and everyone banding together under the grown ass man’s last name?

-Why did we stop doing that?
-It’s fantastic!
+Why did we stop doing this?
+What’s happened to us?